mskVitalii/auth-send-message-to-slack/README.md

 # auth-send-message-to-slack

-This extension sends a message to your Slack bot once a new user is created
+This Firebase extension sends a message to your Slack bot once a new user is created

 **Author**: Vitalii Popov (**[https://github.com/mskVitalii](https://github.com/mskVitalii)**)